micahkepe/micahkepe.github.io/README.md

 4. Visit your GitHub Pages URL to view your deployed website.

+## Usage and Attribution
+If you decide to use my website code, please give me credit by linking back to this repository or mentioning my name.
+It's important to respect the effort and work of developers.
+Any use of this code without proper attribution is not endorsed.

 ## Contributing
 I welcome contributions to improve the website.
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.